CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: CFBench

 \subsubsection{Evaluation Criteria}

 We breaking down instructions into multiple simple, independent checkpoints to ensure evaluation accuracy, inspiration was drawn from DRFR~\cite{qin2024infobench}.
-This approach addresses the challenge of evaluating entire responses, especially for complex instructions with multiple constraints.
 Unlike DRFR, our method emphasizes defining ideal response characteristics and critical evaluation points.
 The previous sections detailed the checklist generation process, a key part of our evaluation criteria.
-Furthermore, we employ the state-of-the-art LLM, GPT-4o, as the evaluation model.
+Furthermore, we employ GPT-4o, as the evaluation model.
 By repeatedly feeding it the instruction, test model response, and checklist with a carefully tuned prompt, we ensure that the judged response fully meets the judgement format check.
 This iterative process aims to maximize confidence in our evaluation.
 The specific evaluation prompt is in the Appendix.